|

 What are your research interests?

 I am interested in studying medical conditions and common exposures during pregnancy in the hope of learning more about what causes birth defects and what does not.
-I feel that identifying what does not increase the risk of birth defects is also important in providing guidance to physicians and reassurance to women planning pregnancies.
+I believe that identifying medications that do not increase the risk of birth defects is important in providing guidance to physicians and reassurance to women planning pregnancies.

 Why do you think the NBDPS is important?